magento/devdocs/guides/v2.2/config-guide/bootstrap/magento-modes.md

 You can [enable and disable maintenance mode] and configure exempt IP addresses using Magento CLI commands.

 For customers using {{site.data.var.ece}}, maintenance mode is enabled automatically for the duration of the deploy phase.
-When the deployment completes sucessfully, maintenance mode is turned off.
+When the deployment completes sucessfully, maintenance mode is turned off, and the Magento application is put back into production mode.
 See [Deployment hooks]({{ page.baseurl }}/cloud/reference/discover-deploy.html).

 #### Next step